YanjieHe/YanjieHe.github.io/index.md

 </p>

 <p align="left">
-I am Yanjie He, a Data Scientist who is interested in computer science, statistics and economics.
-Currently, I am studying at the Data Analytics program in the George Washington University.
+I am Yanjie He, a Data Scientist who is interested in computer science, statistics, and economics.
+Currently, I am studying at the Data Analytics program at the George Washington University.
 </p>

 <p align="left">
-I love travel.
-And I enjoy commnuicating with people from different cultures.
+I love traveling.
+And I enjoy communicating with people from different cultures.
 My dream is to utilize big data to create a better world for everyone.
 </p>

 <p align="left">
-You may find me in these places:
+You can find me in these places:
 <ul>
   <li><a href="https://github.com/yanjiehe">GitHub</a></li>
   <li><a href="https://www.kaggle.com/yanjiehe">Kaggle</a></li>